What We Fund

 - We usually award one-time grants for specific projects and expect them to be completed within one year of receipt of our grant.
 However, we recognize that occasionally it will take longer than one year for project completion.
 There must be agreement between the foundation and a grant recipient prior to the awarding of a grant if the project is expected to take longer than a year to complete.
 The foundation must be informed when unexpected delays occur and presented with a timeline for project completion.

-- Upon completion of all projects funded by the foundation, grant recipients are required to submit a report of up to two pages summarizing the benefits or value gained by the organization from the training or capacity building activities made possible by the grant.
+- Upon completion of all projects funded by the foundation, grant recipients are required to submit a report summarizing the benefits or value gained by the organization from the training or capacity building activities made possible by the grant.
 When available, any summary reports provided by consultants engaged for the project are also required.